 An adoption homestudy by a licensed adoption agency, like Adoption Connection, is required by law.

-Learn more about the homestudy process.
+Northern California residents: learn more about the homestudy process.

 Decide on who will conduct outreach on your behalf to expectant parents considering adoption, whether it is Adoption Connection or another adoption professional.